seanderickson/lims/db/migrations/readme.md

 0001 - initial

-- should be faked, as the datbase is already existent ./manage.py migrate db 0001 --fake
+- should be faked, if the datbase is already existent, or, -- if new project, run only this migration.
+./manage.py migrate db 0001 --fake